JoshData/semweb-dotnet/README.txt

 Euler.cs is adapted from Jos De Roo's JavaScript Euler inferencing engine.
 See: http://www.agfa.com/w3c/euler/ The original source code (and thus this derived file) was licensed under the W3C Software License, which is GPL compatible.

-The packaged SemWeb.dll contains this source code, and is thus (as is) released under the GPL license only (not the CC license).
+SQLServerStore.cs was contributed by Khaled Hammouda and is licensed under the GPL.